Course Descriptions

 Course offerings vary from year to year.
 Check Generate a Timetable for available course offerings.

-A team-taught interdisciplinary learning community exploring important works in Western and other traditions before 1800.
-In small seminars students investigate ideas crucial to contemporary culture and develop essential abilities in writing and critical and creative thinking.
+In small seminars students discuss important works on the themes of love and friendship, examine the development of these themes in the Western and other traditions, and develop essential abilities in writing and critical and creative thinking.
 LBST 111 and LBST 112 together satisfy the Degree English Requirement.
-(3:2:1)
+(3:3:0)

 Prerequisite: Min.
 "C" in English 12 or equivalent.

-A team-taught interdisciplinary learning community exploring important works in Western and other traditions after 1800.
-In small seminars students investigate ideas crucial to contemporary culture and develop essential abilities in writing and critical and creative thinking.
+In small seminars students discuss important works on the themes of love and friendship, examine the development of these themes in the Western and other traditions, and develop essential abilities in writing and critical and creative thinking.
 LBST 111 and LBST 112 together satisfy the Degree English Requirement.
-(3:2:1)
+(3:3:0)

 Prerequisite: Min.
 "C" in English 12 or equivalent.